Linamvarain/AICovid/README.md

-# DeepCovid for image classification of chest X-Rays using ResNet-18 CNN with Pytorch
+# AICovid detecting COVID-19 with Chest X-Rays using ResNet-18 CNN with Pytorch

 # Installation
 Please refer to install.md for installation.